- Describe what matters most when it comes to keeping environments safe for children, youth, and staff.

 - Overcome procrastination.
 Break large tasks into smaller ones and do the task you like least first.

 - Process paperwork efficiently.
-Attend to what's important and ignore the unimportant.
+Attend first to what's most important.

 - Schedule time to respond to phone calls and emails.